subgeniuskitty/vvhitespace/stdlib/README.md

 This folder contains a library of useful functions written in VVhitespace.
 Standard include guards are used with `cpp` to include the stdlib in user programs.
 For an example, see `examples/hello-stdlib`.
+This also means `cpp` syntax must be respected.

 # Reservations #